Dock (macOS): Related software

 The classic Mac OS does have a dock-like application called Launcher, which was first introduced with Macintosh Performa models in 1993 and later included as part of System 7.5.1.
 It performs the same basic function.
 Also, add-ons such as DragThing added a dock for users of earlier versions.

 MacOS was not the first operating system to implement dock-like features.
 RISC OS contains a feature called the Icon bar, which is remarkably similar to the macOS Dock.
 The Icon Bar was first implemented in 1987 for the first version of RISC OS, named Arthur.

-Microsoft implemented a simplified dock feature in Windows 98 with the Quick Launch toolbar and this feature remained until Windows 7, where it was replaced by the Superbar, which implements functionality similar to the macOS Dock.
+Microsoft implemented a simplified dock feature in the Windows Desktop Update that shipped with Internet Explorer 4.
+This Quick Launch toolbar feature remained until Windows 7, where it was replaced by the Superbar, which implements functionality similar to the macOS Dock.
+Windows shell replacement LiteStep featured a Wharf akin to that of NeXTSTEP.